 The Root of the Problem

 Business leaders, and even some IT leaders, often mistakenly think that installing a wireless network is a one-and-done project.
 However, that isn’t the case.

 While wireless network design is often treated as a discrete project that comes before installing a wireless network, wireless networks are a complex IT infrastructure that needs proper care and management.

-In much the same way that you start troubleshooting a slow PC by closing out of unnecessary applications, rebooting, and running a disk cleanup and defrag to optimize hard drive performance, slow WiFi is often symptomatic of months or even years of neglected maintenance and optimization -- in other words, an outdated wireless network.
+In much the same way that you start troubleshooting a slow PC by closing out of unnecessary applications, rebooting, and running a disk cleanup and defrag to optimize hard drive performance, slow WiFi is often symptomatic of months or even years of neglected maintenance and optimization.

 In this post, you’ll learn about four of the most common reasons why your network’s WiFi performance stinks and what you can do about it.